istudyatuni/blog/content/why-i-dont-like-go.typ

 This is just a list of my pain points which I collected over time (sounds like an achievement).
 Maybe some, maybe all of them are a matter of taste

 // 4
 - ```go if err != nil```, classic point in criticism of Go.
 Loosely typed error, combined with the lack of compiler-enforced checks gives you little control over what's happening.
 But it's better than exceptions, can't disagree.
-But "better" doesn't mean "good", do not forget it
+But "better" doesn't mean "good", do not forget it.
+But this #link("https://go.dev/blog/error-syntax")[won't change] in the "foreseeable future"
 // 5
 - Due to compiler magic some operations could return varying number of arguments, and you should know this.
 For example, type assertion: